antronerds/r2-training-courses/docs/Methylation_analysis.md

 In case that a gene name of interest is uncertain, one can find the exact gene name of interest by a methylation ID obtained from UCSC Genome Browser.
 This search process is described in *Appendix 12.1 Finding a Gene of Interest* of this manual.

-An YY-graph is generated with the samples (cell lines) on the X-axis ordered by β-value from low to high, and the CLDN10 methylation β-value on the Y-axis (Figure 2-6).
+A YY-graph is generated with the samples (cell lines) on the X-axis ordered by β-value from low to high, and the CLDN10 methylation β-value on the Y-axis (Figure 2-6).
 The probe with the highest mean is selected by default.

 ![](_static/images/Methylation/fig2-6.jpg)